icvpitahc/dev_pims/memory-bank/activeContext.md

 ## Decisions and Considerations

 *   **Database Schema Alignment:** The database schema is being updated to support new features, such as the document tracking module.
+This includes both formal migrations and occasional manual additions as new requirements are identified.
 *   **No Page Deletions:** All existing pages will be preserved.
 *   **Compatibility-Focused Changes:** All modifications will be made strictly for the purpose of achieving compatibility with Laravel 9.
 *   **Bootstrap 4 Legacy:** It has been identified that the core application layout (`b_app.blade.php`) uses Bootstrap 4 via the AdminLTE theme.
 While new and modernized pages use Bootstrap 5, a full migration of the core layout has been deferred to a later date due to its complexity.
 This represents a piece of technical debt that will need to be addressed in the future.